microtrain/bootcamp/10-CakePHP/01-CakePHP.md

 bin/cake server
 ```

-and in a browser go to  [http://localhost:8765/](http://localhost:8765/).
+In a browser go to [http://localhost:8765/](http://localhost:8765/).
 You will be presented a default home page that shows that gives you plenty of resources to help you learn CakePHP and it will return a system status that makes sure you system is set up correctly.
 Everything should be green except for the database.

 ![default home page](/img/cakephp/default_home.png)

 Add *cake.example.com* as a project in Atom.
 Navigate to *config/app.php* this is the default configuration file for your application.
-CakePHP stores it configuration as an array, find the _Datasources_ attribute somewhere arounf the the line _220_ (you can use the shortcut [ctrl] + [g] and enter _220_).
-You will notice two child attributes _default_ and _test_. _default_ holds the configuration for your application's database while test holds the configuration for running unit tests.
+CakePHP stores it configuration as an array, find the *Datasources* attribute somewhere arounf the the line *220* (you can use the shortcut [ctrl] + [g] and enter *220*).
+You will notice two child attributes *default* and *test*. *default* holds the configuration for your application's database while test holds the configuration for running unit tests.

 ### Setup Your Database